 |Downlink Service Name||Spacecraft Series||Center Frequency (MHz)||Bandwidth|

 For GOES 13, 14 and 15, the Low Rate Information Transmission (LRIT) and Emergency Managers Weather Information Network (EMWIN) were separate downlinks.
 For GOES-R, these services are combined into a single downlink and the increased data amount drives the need to use High Rate Information Transmission (HRIT) instead of LRIT.

-Some older versions of documentation do not correctly reflect the center frequency values that were constructed on GOES-16 (and up).
-A radio frequency change was made in the GOES-R design a few years back, to minimize the impact on commercial licensees in recently (2015) auctioned shared spectrum above 1695 MHz.
-Some documentation prepared prior to that change cites incorrect center frequency values for GOES-R series services.
+Some older versions of documentation do not correctly reflect the center frequency values that were constructed for the GOES-R Series.
+A radio frequency change was made in the GOES-R design to minimize the impact on commercial licensees due to the auctioned shared spectrum above 1695 MHz in 2015.
+Some documentation prepared prior to that change cites incorrect center frequency values for GOES-R Series services.